 Originally Published: October 1, 1994 - Last Updated / Reviewed On: March 20, 2015

 I am planning to get a tattoo.
 Can you please give me some guidelines to follow so this can be accomplished safely, as I do not want blood poisoning or any diseases as a result?

 Dear Ink Virgin,

-- Properly dispose of contaminated materials?
+- How do you dispose of used materials?

-Remember, there are plenty of studios and artists who have their clients' safety and health in mind; you may just need to do a little leg-work to find them.
+For additional information, check out the Alliance of Professional Tattooists, Inc., an organization dedicated to health and safety issues within the tattoo industry.
+Remember, there are plenty of studios and artists who have their clients' safety and health in mind; you may just need to do a little leg-work and ask the right questions to find them.